 When our son was first diagnosed, communication was next to impossible for him.
 He would stand at the refrigerator and cry because he wanted juice.
 Ben knew how to say juice.
 He was able to say juice.
 But he was not able to plug it in at the appropriate time to get what he wanted.

 We would walk up behind him and feed him the words.
-In the beginning it was just: “juice?” and then we’d reward him by handing him the juice teaching him that language = power.
+In the beginning, it was just: “juice?” and then we’d encourage and motivate him by handing him the juice teaching him that language = power.
 Then we worked up to short sentences: “Juice mom” and finally longer sentences: “Can I have juice?”